FEniCS/web/README.md

 Navigation bar
 --------------
 The links included in the navigation bar are defined in [`_data/navbar.yml`](https://github.com/FEniCS/web/blob/main/_data/navbar.yml).
-Each link is given a `name`, which will be displayed in the navigation bar; and a `page` which will be linked to.
+Each link is given a `title`, which will be displayed in the navigation bar; and a `page` which will be linked to.
 When linking to a `.md` file from the navigation bar, the `.md` should be changed to `.html`.

 Latest versions